 1.)
 LETTER OF BONDABILITY: A contractor submitting to be placed on an approved vendor list, usually for state or federal work, will need a letter of bondability, or a letter stating their current bonding capacity.
 This contract requirement can occasionally be listed as needing a contractor’s bond rate.

 2.)
 BID BOND: If the contractor is in the bidding process of the project there may be a listed requirement to include a bid bond with their submitted bid documents.
 The bid bond provides financial assurance that the contractor submitting a bid, if awarded the contract, will enter into a formal contract with the owner and post a performance and payment bond (if required).

 3.)
-PERFORMANCE/PAYMENT BOND: Once the contract has been awarded to the contactor, the project owner (Obligee) will include requirements for a performance (contract) and/or payment bond.
+PERFORMANCE/PAYMENT BOND: Once the contract has been awarded to the contractor, the project owner (Obligee) will include requirements for a performance (contract) and/or payment bond.
 The performance bond is a surety provided credit line guarantying the performance of work as specified by the contract.
 A payment bond guarantees payment to labor suppliers and material providers.

 4.)
 PROJECT COMPLETION: When the project and subsequent required maintenance period have reached completion a General Status Inquiry is issued by the obligee.
 This completion notice releases the project amount back into the contractor’s total bonding aggregate available, allowing them to bid and win other bonded projects.

 What if there is a claim on the Bond?